Three big names have been added to the current season at The University of Texas at Tyler R. Don Cowan Fine and Performing Arts Center.

 "We were very sorry to lose this great show, but we certainly understand their need to take some time to deal with their loss," she added.

 The Seinfeld performance set a record at the box office when tickets went on sale.
 More tickets were sold in the first day of public sales than for any other public-sales day in the Cowan Center's history.
-The performance went on to sellout.
-Jointly presented by Samaritan Counseling Center, CBS 19/London Broadcasting and UT Tyler Cowan Center, Couric is an award-winning journalist and TV personality, well-known cancer advocate and New York Times best-selling author of "The Best Advice I Ever Got: Lessons from Extraordinary Lives."
+The performance is a sellout.
+Jointly presented by Samaritan Counseling Center, CBS 19/London Broadcasting and UT Tyler Cowan Center, Couric is an award-winning journalist and TV personality, well-known cancer cure advocate and New York Times best-selling author of "The Best Advice I Ever Got: Lessons from Extraordinary Lives."

 Known for her unprecedented 15-year run as co-anchor of NBC's "Today" show and for becoming the first solo female anchor of a national nightly news broadcast, "CBS Evening News with Katie Couric," she joined the Disney/ABC Television Group in August 2011.